 The Canon PowerShot G1 X Mark III and the Canon EOS R5 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and July 2020.
-The G1X Mark III is a fixed lens compact, while the Canon R5 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (G1X Mark III) and a full frame (Canon R5) sensor.
-The G1X Mark III has a resolution of 24 megapixels, whereas the Canon R5 provides 44.8 MP.
+The G1X Mark III is a fixed lens compact, while the R5 is a mirrorless interchangeable lens camera.
+The cameras are based on an APS-C (G1X Mark III) and a full frame (R5) sensor.
+The G1X Mark III has a resolution of 24 megapixels, whereas the R5 provides 44.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon PowerShot G1 X Mark III and the Canon EOS R5?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.